|Full name||Ankita Ravinderkrishan Raina NDTV Sports|

 - Ankita Raina is a professional Indian tennis player.
 In the 2016 South Asian Games, she won gold medals in the women’s singles and mixed doubles events.
 In April 2018, she became the fifth Indian tennis player who represented India while entering the top 200 singles ranking for the first time.
 While playing tennis at the ITF Circuit (International Tennis Federation circuit), she won 11 singles and 18 doubles titles.
 In 2021, Raina was selected to represent India in the 2020 Tokyo Olympics that were earlier postponed due to the COVID-19 pandemic.

 - At the 2018 Asian Games, Ankita Raina won a bronze medal in women’s singles.
-After winning this event, she was regarded as one of the only two women who represented India and won a WTA-level title in singles along with Sania Mirza.
+After winning this event, she became only the second Indian woman to represent India and win a WTA-level title in singles after Sania Mirza.
 In the same series, she won one WTA (Women’s Tennis Association) title and one WTA 125k title, both in doubles.

 - In 2007, the Under-14 Asian Tennis Series presented Ankita with a big turning point in her career.
 Under the guidelines of the continental tournament announced in the 2007 series, she played certain tournaments in India and the rest of the international tournaments within Asia.

-- After winning the Australian Open in 2007, Ankita went alone to several other International tournaments that made her a more independent person and player.
-Her father accompanied her to Jordan and Syria, her first International tournaments.
-Thereafter, at the age of 13, Ankita went alone on a Sri Lanka tour to play her match.
+- According to Ankita, after winning the Australian Open in 2007, no one accompanied her when she participated in several other tournaments held outside India.
+Her father accompanied her to Jordan and Syria, her initial International tournaments.
+Thereafter, at the age of 13, Ankita went alone to Sri Lanka, where she participated in a tournament.
 In an interview, Ankita’s mother said,

 We thought Sri Lanka will be a safe option to start.
 We were initially very worried, her kit back was huge and heavy but she managed it all on her own.”

-- In 2009, Ankita Raina played her first professional tennis match at a small ITF tournament in Mumbai.
+- In 2009, Ankita Raina played her first professional tennis match at a local ITF tournament in Mumbai.
 With the limited victories, she continued to play the local ITF events in 2010.

-- In 2011, Ankita won the US Open champion by defeating her opponent and World No. 4 tennis player, Samantha Stosur.
+- In 2011, Ankita won the US Open championship by defeating her opponent and World No. 4 tennis player, Samantha Stosur.
 On winning this event, Anika said in an interview,

 I started crying.
 I had a flashback of everything that I had gone through all these years.
 On the third match point that I won, I just told myself ‘believe, it is now or never, and grab the opportunity.”

-- In 2017, in the Mumbai Open, Raina won two quarterfinal matches of her career.
-This match gave a breakthrough to her tennis career.
+- In 2017, in the Mumbai Open, Raina won two quarterfinal matches of her career, which proved a breakthrough in her tennis career.
 After this win, she attained the 181st world ranking in April 2018 on winning a $25k title.
-This world ranking gave her fifth Indian player ranking in women singles after Indian women tennis players including Nirupama Sanjeev, Sania Mirza, Shikha Uberoi, and Sunitha Rao.
+This world ranking brought Ankita into the elite group of Indian women tennis players including Nirupama Sanjeev, Sania Mirza, Shikha Uberoi, and Sunitha Rao.

 - In 2019, Ankita Raina won the ITF W25 title in Singapore over Arantxa Rus in the finals.
 However, Ankita lost the 2019 Australian Open in the same year.